Every nonprofit has a Board of Directors. Yet most people don’t understand exactly what the Board’s job is.

 The Board is responsible for both short-term and long-term strategic planning.
 In conjunction with key staff and volunteers, the Board needs to make realistic plans that take into account the organization’s vision, the community’s needs, and the external context in which your nonprofit operates.
 The Board should also be involved in planning for accountability and evaluation of the strategic plan once it’s implemented.
 This means reviewing the cost of operating programs, appropriate levels of cost, and whether programs or services should be initiated or discontinued.

 7. Recruit and Orient New Board Members and Assess Board Performance

-The Board is responsible for recruiting new board members, although it’s best done in partnership with your Executive Director.
+The Board is responsible for recruiting new Board members, although it’s best done in partnership with your Executive Director.
 Start by identifying the skills, expertise, and connections you need in new Board members to take your organization to the next level.
-Once you recruit new Board members, it’s the Board’s job to orient them to help them understand their roles.
+Once you recruit new Board members, it’s the Board’s job to orient them to help them understand their roles and responsibilities.
 Your Board members with just a year’s experience can be very helpful in this process since they’re the last ones to come through it.
-Your Board should also periodically perform a self-assessment to evaluate their performance and identify areas for development.
-This is different from an overall evaluation of the organization.
-It’s simply to evaluate how the Board might be more effective in their role.
-These evaluations need not be judgmental or focus only on the negative.
-Give the Board room to pat itself on the back for things that are going right!
-If there are issues or conflicts, you and your Board members might find that an outside consultant can be a lot of help in facilitating the assessment.